Esperanto in the Czech Republic: Czechoslovak Socialist Republic (1948–1989)

 The Communist Party took power in Czechoslovakia in 1948, and the Czech Esperanto movement began to be suppressed.
-The Esperanto Association in the Czechoslovakian Republic (EAĈSR) was the primary Esperanto group in the country, and its 1950 congress attracted nearly a thousand participants.
+The Esperanto Association in the Czechoslovak Republic (EAĈSR) was the primary Esperanto group in the country, and its 1950 congress attracted nearly a thousand participants.
 Between 1950 and 1951, Esperanto media outlets were shut down, and EAĈSR was disbanded in 1952.
 Esperanto groups operated and published semi-legally through other organizations, such as education and labor groups.
 La Pacdefendanto by Czech Esperantist Rudolf Burda was highly influential at this time.
 The Czechoslovak government ended publication of La Pacdefendanto in 1956.
 The Esperanto movement in Czechoslovakia was not permitted to resume activities until 1969 when a new Czech Esperanto Association was founded.

 Czech chemistry professor Vlastimil Novobilský began contributing to the Esperantist movement in the 1950s and continued to be active through the rest of the 20th century.
 Czech author Karel Píč became a controversial figure in the Esperanto community in the 1980s for his use of neologisms.
 Another notable Czech author at this time was Eli Urbanova.